Measures of multisensory integration based on dependent probability summation: from spike counts to reaction times: Measuring crossmodal enhancement in single neurons

+where subscript $\mathrm{SP}$ indicates measurement of spikes.
+At the level of samples, the expected values are replaced by arithmetic averages.

-Realizations of random variables $N_V$ and $N_{A}$, with distribution functions $F_V$ and $F_A$, respectively, are collected in different experimental trials, that is, under different experimental stimulus conditions.
-Therefore, they refer to distinct probability spaces and, \textit{a-priori}, there is no natural way to combine the results from visual and auditory trials.
+Realizations of random variables $N_V$ and $N_{A}$, with distribution functions $G_V$ and $G_A$, respectively, are collected across experimental trials under different stimulus conditions (unisensory and bisensory).
+Thus, as observed above for reaction times, they refer to distinct probability spaces and there is --a-priori-- no natural way to combine the results from unisensory visual and auditory trials.
 In particular, any assumption about stochastic (in-)dependence between $N_V$ and $N_{A}$ is void.
-Nevertheless, it is always possible to define a stochastic \textit{coupling} of the two random variables (see \cite{thorisson2000}).
-Coupling of $N_V$ and $N_{A}$ means defining a distribution $H_{VA}$ for a bivariate random vector $(\tilde{N}_V,\tilde{N}_A)$ in such a way that its marginal distributions are identical to $F_V$ and $F_A$.
+Nevertheless, one can define a stochastic \textit{coupling} of the two random variables.
+Coupling of $N_V$ and $N_{A}$ here amounts to defining a distribution $H_{VA}$ for a bivariate random vector $(\tilde{N}_V,\tilde{N}_A)$ in such a way that its marginal distributions are identical to $G_V$ and $G_A$.